jikaiy/NearBy/README.md

 NearBy
 ======

-An android mobile application involved with Location Based Service and Wi-Fi Direct
+An android mobile application involved with Location Based Service and Wi-Fi Direct.

 Users could upload his/her location to remote server and look for his/her friends' location.
 Google Map API is used to display locations.